zumasys/docs/site/jbase/compilation/single-object-build/README.md

 ## The jelf command #2

-The jelf command gives all sort of information about the JELF single objects.
+The jelf command gives all sorts of information about the JELF single objects.

 Display the help screen with the -h or --help option like this:

 ```
  $ jelf --help